pshchelo/edgetension/doc/edgetension-doc.rst

 - wxPython (2.8.12.1) - for Graphical User Interface

-Run pores.py -h and fitpore.py -h to see available command line options and explanations.
+Run pores.py -h to see available command line options and explanations.

-pores.pyw
+pores.py
 ~~~~~~~~

 ::

-	usage: pores.py [-h] [--skip SKIP] [--test TEST] filename
+    usage: pores.py [-h] [--file FILE] [--skip SKIP] [--test TEST] [--nogui]

     Extract pore positions and radii.

-	positional arguments:
-	  filename     Name of the multipage b/w tiff file

     optional arguments:
       -h, --help            show this help message and exit
+      --file FILE, -f FILE  Name of the multipage b/w tiff file to process
-	  --skip SKIP  Analyse only every SKIPth frame (default is every frame)
+      --skip SKIP, -s SKIP  Analyse only every SKIPth frame (default is every
+                            frame)
-	  --test TEST  Run the procedure TEST times and report the minimal of them
+      --test TEST, -t TEST  Run the procedure TEST times and report the minimal of
+                            them
+      --nogui, -n           Run in no GUI mode suitable for batch processing.

-	Outputs TSV text file named imagename_skipXXX.txt, with 6 columns: pore radius
+    with --nogui outputs TSV text file named imagename_skipXXX.txt, with 6
-	in pixels, 4 columns for x and y coordinates of pore edges, corresponding
+    columns: pore radius in pixels, 4 columns for x and y coordinates of pore
-	frame number.
+    edges, corresponding frame number.

-When you launch pores.pyw, you will be presented with a window containing
+When you launch pores.py, you will be presented with a window containing
 a toolbar, an empty plot with a plot toolbar and two horizontal sliders
 under it, a parameters panel on the right side and a status bar at the bottom.
+Also the a standard console window will open in background, showing errors and
+warnings when they happen.

 Toolbar has the following buttons: